Permutation Equivariance of Transformers and Its Applications: Proofs on Transformer Encoder Blocks

 that is:

 And we come to the attention operation, from Eq.~\ref{A}, we have

 that is:

-Hence we observe the permutations rules for the gradients of the intermediate-layer outputs vary from the gradients of the weights.
+Hence we observe the permutation rules for the gradients of the intermediate-layer outputs vary from the gradients of the weights.
 As for the gradients of the softmax-layer output, we have

 that is:

 Since $\mS_{(P)}$ follows Eq.~\ref{sforward}, we have the gradients for $\mQ_{(P)}$ combining with Eq.~\ref{sbackward}:

 By a similar derivation on $\mK$ we obtain: